Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines: Adaptive Isogeometric Phase-Field Fracture

 \subsection{Phase-field-based element marking}

 As highlight in previous sections, the aim of this paper is to provide an adaptive meshing strategy for phase-field brittle fracture simulations using THB-splines.
 By this means, the aim is to have a sufficiently fine mesh (typically with mesh size $h_{\text{min}}=\ell_0/2$ or $h_{\text{min}}=\ell_0/4$) in the damaged region in order to accurately resolve the damage profile and the material degradation, while keeping the mesh coarse in the undamaged region to reduce computational costs.
 Due to damage irreversibility, the adaptive meshing strategy only considers element refinement and no coarsening.
-For the marking criterion, the damage field is sampled in $3^d$ uniformly distributed points in the element, and an element is marked for refinement to the finest level with size $h_{\text{min}}$ if the damage in any of the sampled points exceeds a given threshold value.
-Such a \emph{field-based} marking strategy is motivated by the fact that the marking strategy to avoid cross-talk as outlined below will be based on the damage field as well.
+For the marking criterion, the damage field is sampled in $3^d$ uniformly distributed points in the element, and an element is marked for refinement to the finest level with size $h_{\text{min}}$ if the damage in any of the sampled points exceeds a given threshold value {\NEW $\SCALAR{d}_{\text{min}}$}. {\NEW Instead of taking uniformly distributed points, one could also re-use computed values of the phase-field on the quadrature points which are used for assembly of the elasticity problem.
+In this paper, however, the values are not cached, thus re-computed, avoiding memory overhead.
+As will be clear from \cref{fig:implicitexplicit_cpu}, the computational overhead related to the sampling of the phase-field is negligible.}\\

+A \emph{field-based} marking strategy as outlined above is motivated by the fact that the marking strategy to avoid cross-talk as outlined below will be based on the damage field as well.
 Note, however, that this strategy does not guarantee the reduction of the numerical approximation error, since a metric of this error is not incorporated in the marking criterion.\\

 \begin{example}[Cross-talk] Consider a spline basis $\mathcal{B}$ with knot vector $\Xi=\qty{0,0,0,\frac{1}{5},\frac{2}{5},\frac{3}{5},\frac{4}{5},1,1,1}$ and a THB-spline basis $\mathcal{T}$ constructed from $\Xi$ with $\Omega^1=\qty[\frac{1}{5},\frac{4}{5}]$, see the top left and top right plots in \cref{fig:cross-talk}, respectively.
 Using this basis, the brittle phase-field fracture model (second-order AT2) from \cref{sec:phase-field_fracture} is solved, subject to boundary conditions $u(0) = -1$ and $u(1) = 1$ and with a damage field defined by